sanipidr/waph-sanipidr/labs/lab2/README.md

   }
 ```

-- **4.Analog Clock:**
+**4.Analog Clock:**
-- ww have triggred the javascript code from the external file clock.js from github file.It draws the analog clock.
+- we have triggred the javascript code from the external file clock.js from github file.It draws the analog clock.

 - source code: `Analog-Clock `
 ```